Piada Chicken Tenders

 2. Preheat at least three inches of oil in a heavy-bottomed pot.

-3. Attach a deep-frying thermometer to the side of the pot and heat over medium-high heat until the oil reaches 350°F.
+3. Attach a deep-frying thermometer to the pot’s side and heat over medium-high heat until the oil reaches 350°F.

 4. Carefully add two to three tenders to the hot oil to cook the chicken in batches.
 Do not overcrowd.